 Pros: 3 different intensities for air compression and kneading massage, washable fabric, remote control, heat function

-Cons: Heat function not very strong, slightly short power cable
+Cons: Heat function not very strong, slightly short power cable, poor customer support

-A common complaint among users of electric foot massagers is that the massage is too rough, or even painful.
+A common complaint among users of electric foot massagers is that they break down right after the warranty expires.

-Those with sensitive feet will definitely want to check out this inexpensive machine, which features 18 rotating massage beads that are designed to deliver a targeted, yet less intense massage than other models.
+Those with sensitive feet will definitely want to check out this relatively inexpensive machine, which features vibration and acupressure therapy designed to deliver a targeted, yet less intense massage than other models.

-The Beurer Shiatsu Foot Massager also boasts an optional heat function, two speeds, and a breathable mesh surface.
+The Lifepro Shiatsu Foot Massager also boasts controllable heat function, two massage modes, and toe-touch controls.

 9. CloudMassage Foot Massage Machine